Alomran.sy logo | Rebuilding Syria Platform

 Al-Naser Boulevard is an urban redevelopment project in Homs, presented by its developers as the first major urban project in the city following the change of the former regime.
 It is located on land extending between the Al-Qarabis neighborhood, the wholesale market (Souq al-Hal), the dyehouses (al-Masabegh), and Al-Nasr Park.

 The project is multi-purpose, combining residential, commercial, and recreational uses around a large public park.
-According to local sources, it is subject to debate due to the history of expropriation and the property rights of Al-Qarabis residents.

 Project Definition